NaixGames/Polycosmos/README.md

 The StyxScribe is what can communicate the Polycosmos mod with the ArchipleagoCLient.

 - Polycosmos mod works like a standard Hades mod.
 It is written in .lua with some stripped down capabilities (in particular no access to
 "require" or related commands).
-Up to the time of 0.0.0 it is compromised of the following modules:
+Up to the time of 0.1.2 it is compromised of the following modules:

 PolycosmosEvents: reacts to certain important events in the game (location reached, game loaded) by notifying other modules.
 PolycosmosHeatManager: manages the current Heat level according to the settings and items it recieves
+PolycosmosItemManager: manages the reception of filler items
 PolycosmosMessages: It is the module that prints messages to the player.
+PolycosmosUtils: Contains functions that are useful to manage or parse data, but are all purpose so do not fit in any other library.

 Note that while some modules could be mashed together, this different functionalities have been split to be able to growth this in the most modular way possible.